cosmos/interchain-security/docs/docs/adrs/adr-016-cosmolayer.md

 * Additional complexity for staking

 ## Questions:

-- Determinism of the price feed? → yes, but capability of backtracking how a price was determined by oracle needs to be checked (TODO)
 - Slashing: subject of this ADR?
 (Defined but [not activated](https://www.coindesk.com/tech/2024/04/10/eigenlayer-cryptos-biggest-project-launch-this-year-is-still-missing-crucial-functionality/) currently on EigenLayer).

 ## References